 - a lack of physical security, for example your doors and windows don't close or lock properly

 Ask your local council to carry out an HHSRS inspection if you are worried about the condition of your home.

 You can also ask the council to inspect a neighbouring property if you think it is causing a hazard to your household.

-An officer from the council assesses the risks in your home, and any hazard is given a score.
+An officer from the council assesses the risks in your home.
+Any hazard is given a score.
 The higher the score, the greater the risk of harm.

-If the council finds any category 1 hazards in your home, it has a legal responsibility or duty to take action.
+The council has a legal responsibility or duty to take action if it finds any category 1 hazards in your home.
 If it finds a category 2 hazard, it usually tries to deal with the situation informally, for example by giving the landlord advice about how to solve the problem.

 When the situation is very serious (for example, there's no heating at all or there's faulty wiring), or the landlord won't fix the hazards, the council can take enforcement action to make the landlord carry out improvements.
 Or the council can fix the problems itself and then charge the landlord.